eitanlees/cheat-sheet/bash/bash-cheatsheet.md

 Copy the file "foobar.txt" from the local host to a remote host using port 2264

     scp -P 2264 foobar.txt your_username@remotehost.edu:/some/remote/directory

+Using globs with scp and zsh
+    scp your_username@remotehost.edu:\*.txt /some/local/directory